Guangzhou Television Cantonese controversy

 In July 2010, the Chinese People's Political Consultative Conference (CPPCC) Guangzhou Committee, in a written proposal to mayor of Guangzhou Wan Qingliang, suggested increasing Mandarin programming on Guangzhou Television's main and news channels.
 The proposal sparked widespread controversy, met with fierce criticism in native Cantonese-speaking cities including Guangzhou and Hong Kong, which eventually triggered a mass protest in the former city.
 In a formal response, Guangzhou TV rejected the proposal, citing "historic causes and present demands" as reasons for Cantonese-Mandarin bilingualism.

 Background

 Mandarin as the official language

 Beijing made Mandarin (also known as Putonghua) the nation's sole official language in 1982, leading to bans on other languages at many radio and television stations.
 This status was confirmed by the Law of the People's Republic of China on the Standard Spoken and Written Chinese Language, which went into effect on January 1, 2001.
-This law implements the provision in the Constitution of the People's Republic of China that the state promotes nationwide use of the language.
+This law implements the provision in the Constitution of China that the state promotes nationwide use of the language.